skpritch/Fake-News-Detector/README.md

 The dataset used for this project consisted of public source labeled articles.
 The system achieved an impressive 96% test accuracy in identifying fake news, highlighting its effectiveness in distinguishing between reliable and unreliable sources.

-The types of models we tested included a couple of simple logistic regressions on domain extensions.
+The types of models we tested included a couple of simple logistic regressions on domain extensions and keywords.
 More complex ones included bag of words (BOW), word vector models, and combinations of both.